guillerp8/guille_hud/README.md

 If you wan't to edit it, do it.

 You can **modify all**, it's easy and intuitive.
-If you use my script in your server, keep the original name to help my publicing my scripts.
+If you use my script in your server, keep the original name to help me publicing my scripts.

 Thx so much, I hope you like the hud <3